michalis0/Business-Intelligence-and-Analytics/README.md

 Dear Students,

 Here you will find everything you need for the labs.
 Simply go to the corresponding week and you will find walkthroughs, exercices, data, and solutions.
-However, the latter will only be posted after the last lab (Tursdays, shortly after 4pm).
+However, the latter will only be posted after the last lab (every Thursday, shortly after 4pm).

 The labs will generally always have the same basic structure: